-‘Cancel recruitment of public servants through lateral entry,’ Union minister writes to UPSC chief
+UPSC withdraws advertisement for lateral recruitment of public servants

-Prime Minister Narendra Modi believes that the ‘process of lateral entry must be aligned with the principles of equity and social justice’, the minister said.
+This came hours after the Prime Minister’s Office wrote to the Union Public Service Commission requesting that the recruitment be cancelled.

-Union minister Jitendra Singh on Tuesday urged Union Public Service Commission Chairperson Preeti Sudan to cancel the recruitment of public servants through lateral entry on a contract basis.
+The Union Public Service Commission on Tuesday withdrew its advertisement for recruiting public servants through lateral entry on a contract basis.

+This came hours after Union minister Jitendra Singh wrote a letter to the commission’s chairperson Preeti Sudan, urging her to cancel the recruitment.

 The letter was written at the direction of Prime Minister Narendra Modi.
-Singh is the minister of state in the prime minister’s office.
+Singh is the minister of state in the Prime Minister’s Office.

-This came after Opposition parties and a Bharatiya Janata Party ally – the Lok Janshakti Party (Ram Vilas) – objected to the Union Public Service Commission’s August 17 advertisement calling for the recruitment of 45 joint secretaries, directors and deputy secretaries across 24 Union ministries.
+Since Sunday, Opposition parties and a Bharatiya Janata Party ally – the Lok Janshakti Party (Ram Vilas) – have objected to the Union Public Service Commission’s August 17 advertisement calling for the recruitment of 45 joint secretaries, directors and deputy secretaries across 24 Union ministries.

 Opposition parties claimed that the government was conspiring to undermine reservations in public sector jobs for marginalised communities by filling the posts through lateral entry.